DiligentGraphics/DiligentEngine/README.md

 ## Win32

 To generate build files for Windows desktop platform, use either CMake GUI or command line tool.
-The build system uses standalone effect compiler, path to which needs to be specified via FXC variable.
 For example, to generate Visual Studio 2017 64-bit solution and project files in *cmk_build/Win64* folder, navigate to the engine's root folder and run the following command:

-*cmake -D FXC="C:/Program Files (x86)/Windows Kits/10/bin/x86/fxc.exe" -H. -B./cmk_build/Win64 -G "Visual Studio 15 2017 Win64"*
+*cmake -H. -B./cmk_build/Win64 -G "Visual Studio 15 2017 Win64"*

 **WARNING!** In current implementation, full path to cmake build folder **must not contain white spaces**.
 (If anybody knows a way to add quotes to CMake's custom commands, please let me know!)